vivid-planet/comet/.changeset/angry-camels-change.md

 "@comet/admin": minor
 ---

-`useDataGridExcelExport`: Add support for `number` and `null` values in the data grid excel export without the need for a `valueFormatter`
+`useDataGridExcelExport`: Add support for `number` and `null` values in the Data Grid Excel export without the need for a `valueFormatter`